dingas0987/dingas0987.github.io/about.md

     <br/><br/>

-    Outside of school I have multiple existential crises and listen to a lot of music.
+    Outside of school I watch baseball, exercise, listen to a lot of music and learning something new.
 </p>

 ## Links and Socials